INFO490/assignments/hw6/hw6.markdown

 You might find it easier to practice and debug using the first option, but for submission, you will have to write an SQL script and make sure that the second method works.

+Read the directions below at least once __before__ you start writing code to get the big picture.
+Browse the template file at least once to get the big picture.
+If you don't understand something in the code or the directcions, review the lessons, google what you don't understand, or just ask us.

+There are four major tasks (or five but the first two are basically the same operation) in this problem:

+1. CREATE a table named *myCensus*, import *ss12pil_sql.csv*.
+2. CREATE another table *moreCensus*, import *ss12pil_favorite_number.csv*.
+3. JOIN two tables by matching the PRIMARY KEY,
+4. INSERT a new row in the table,
+5. SELECT query.

-#### Creating a new SQL database
+#### Creating a new table

-Your first task is to create a new SQLite database from the Illinois census file.
+Your first task is to create a table and import the Illinois census data.
 Although _SQLite_ can import CSV files, some pre-processing is still necessary.
-We will use the columns "SERIALNO", "SPORDER", "AGEP", "WKHP", and "PINCP" in _ss12pil.csv_.
-Most of these should be familar to you.
-"SERIALNO" is a unique serial number that identifies each household, and "SPORDER" is an identifier that distinguishes each person in the household.
+We will use the columns *SERIALNO*, *SPORDER*, *AGEP*, *WKHP*, and *PINCP* in _ss12pil.csv_. *AGEP*, *WKHP*, and *PINCP* should be familar to you. *SERIALNO* is a unique serial number that identifies each household, and *SPORDER* is an identifier that distinguishes each person in the household.
 Thus, when we combine these two numbers, we have a unique identifier for every person.
-We will sue this combination will as the PRIMARY KEY in SQLite.
+We will use this combination as the PRIMARY KEY in SQLite.
 Let's extract these columns and make a CSV file that can easily be imported by SQLite:

     $ sed 1d ss12pil.csv | awk -F, '{if($73 == ""){$73 = 0}; if($104 == ""){$104 = 0}; print $2$3 "," $8 "," $73 "," $104}' > ss12pil_sql.csv